damianhakert/damianhakert.github.io/source/posts/2016-10-11-wrapping-text.html.md

 Whether and how we should be making line breaks is currently a controversial topic amongst the GitLab folks;
 it's an issue of style as well as ease of use.
-In this post we’re presenting the two current views held, and giving you the opportunity to speak your mind
+In this post, we’re presenting the two current views held, and giving you the opportunity to speak your mind
 (in the comments or [on Twitter][twitter]) about how we should handle this in our [style guide][style-guide].